Get to know the specialists at Atlantic Health System’s maternity centers and their role in labor and delivery:

 A neonatologist is a pediatrician with advanced training in treating premature or sick infants.
 If your obstetrician feels it is necessary, a neonatologist may be present at your baby's delivery.
 The neonatologist works mainly in our Neonatal Intensive Care Units.

 The perinatal clinical nurse specialist is an advanced practice nurse responsible for in-service education, new staff orientation, updating protocols, implementing changes in practice, and translating research into practice.
 The nurse specialist may also work with high-risk patients or new parents with special needs.

-Doulas are women who have received special training to provide physical and emotional support to women in labor.
-The doula remains by the woman’s side throughout the birth process.
+Doulas are non-medical professionals who have specialized training in providing physical and emotional support to women in labor.
 If needed, a postpartum doula can assist the mother during her hospital stay, providing breastfeeding support and guidance on caring for her newborn.
-Atlantic Health System does not provide a doula but welcomes patients who choose to bring a doula to labor.
+Learn more about our hospital doula service >

 Social Worker or Care Manager

 The social worker can assist you and your family with pregnancy-related problems, financial resources, WIC referrals and New Jersey FamilyCare, plus home care services, equipment and insurance coverage for special needs.

 Our patient liaison/concierge coordinates services such as massages, guest meals or special requests.
 Maternity tours are also arranged through the patient liaison/concierge.